Tarrasch/arashrouhani.com/pages/index.md

 <img style="float:right;" src="/images/me.png" alt="Arash Rouhani" />

-I'm a software engineer at Google Zürich working with YouTube.
+I'm a software engineer at Google in Zürich.
+The most up to date part of this homepage would be my [CV](/cv.pdf).

 ### Things I do